CENTRAL NERVOUS SYSTEM

 CEREBELLUM – 3

-In the smaller figure, the rectangle indicates a small region of a cerebellar fold, that will be analyzed in the larger figure.
-The larger image shows half of a fold.
+The rectangle in the upper figure indicates the region of a cerebellar fold that will be analyzed in the lower figure.

 Cerebellum.
 Staining: HE.
 Small magnification.